Pi-0r-Tau/EPI-LENS/README.md

 - Mermaid diagram updated with LAB updates in testing
 -  Load JSON feature, to get around 5mb data limit in local storage.
 -  Offline video analysis suite with built in playlist analysis, at video end it exports the data as CSV and JSON then starts analysis of next video.
--  Further updates to analysis suite with clearer and more helpful formatting and stats report
+-  Further updates to analysis suite with clearer and more helpful formatting and stats report.
+-  Red intensity and red delta metrics for improved detection of color based flashes and rapid red channel changes.

 ## Updates in progress
 - LAB metrics: